Claude Code and OpenCode: A Crash Course

 }

-Now tell the model to commit.
-The safety net fires: Missing: notes/2026-12-11-vendor-review.md.
-The reason is logical: every action item in that meeting was tagged [private], and your rules in Decision 1 say to drop those; so when the rollup was built it had nothing to write from this file, and the filename never made it in.
-The hook does not know any of that; it only sees that the file is unmentioned, and it blocks.
+Watch what happens.
+Tell AI to commit.
+The safety check fires: Missing: notes/2026-12-11-vendor-review.md.
+Why?
+Because every to-do item in that meeting was tagged [private], and your rules from Step 1 say to skip private items.
+So when AI built the summary, it had nothing to write from that file, and the file name never appeared.
+The hook does not know any of that.
+It just sees a missing file name and blocks the save.

 The model reads the error and patches the rollup with a placeholder entry that names the file explicitly, e.g.: